DavideNardone/PySMRS/README.md

 # Introduction

 This is a python implementation of [Ehsan Elhamifar et. al].
 They consider the problem of finding a few representatives for a dataset, (i.e., a subset of data points that efficiently describes the entire dataset).
-They experiment this techniques on data such as video but other type of data may been tried.
+They experiment this techniques on data such as video but other type of data may been considered.

 # Prerequisites